Welcome to today's edition of the Rush 24-7 podcast.

 If they want to hit Soldier Field in Chicago, we can't do anything to stop them if the Democrats get their way.

-Either we stop the Democrats now, or we will suffer grievously, and we will know who to blame next time this happens.
+Either we stop the Democrats now or we will suffer grievously and we will know who to blame next time this happens.

 Quick timeout, back with more after this.

-Headline of Byron's piece is Clinton claimed authority to order no warrant searches.
+Headline of Byron's piece is, Clinton claimed authority to order no warrant searches.

-Is anybody remember that?
+Does anybody remember that?

-President Clinton still maintained that he had sufficient authority to order such searches on his own.
+that's FISA, President Clinton still maintained that he had sufficient authority to order such searches on his own.

-She said again, the Department of Justice believes, and the case law supports, that the President has inherent authority to conduct warrantless physical searches for foreign intelligence purposes, and that the president may, as has been done, delegate this authority to the attorney general.
+She said again, the Department of Justice believes, and the case law supports, that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes, and that the president may, as has been done, delegate this authority to the Attorney General.

-Executive Order 1233 signed by Ronald Reagan in 81 provides for such warrantless searches directed against, quote, a foreign power or an agent of a foreign power, unquote.
+Executive Order 12333 signed by Ronald Reagan in 81 provides for such warrantless searches directed against, quote, a foreign power or an agent of a foreign power, unquote.

-Reagan did it, Clinton did it, Bush has done it, but once again, history began December or January of 2001.
+Reagan did it, Clinton did it, Bush has done it.

 Nothing before that is relevant.